 (g) The suction pipe connection shall terminate not more than eight feet from the edge of the pavement.

-(h) All abovethetank suction piping shall be pitched slightly back towards the tank for proper drainage.
+(h) All above-the-tank suction piping shall be pitched slightly back towards the tank for proper drainage.

 (3) Vehicle parking area.